Central Disposal Site

 Where does garbage in Sonoma County get landfilled?

-On Sept.
-8, 2010, Central Disposal Site reopened.
-About 50% of Sonoma County’s garbage is now being landfilled locally.
+About 50% of Sonoma County’s garbage is landfilled at the Central Disposal Site.
 The remaining 50% is trucked to a landfill 80 miles away.
-Looking at the overall waste stream, it is estimated that about 70% of what people throw away could be recycled reducing the burden on the environment and on ratepayers.
+Looking at the overall waste stream, it is estimated that about 66% of what people throw away could be recycled reducing the burden on the environment and on ratepayers.